bigskysoftware/_hyperscript/www/docs.md

 The initial motivation for the language was the [event model](https://htmx.org/reference/#events) in htmx.
 I wanted to have a way to utilize these events naturally and directly within HTML.
 Most HTML tags support `on*` attributes for handling standard DOM events (e.g. `onClick`) but that doesn't work for custom events.
-In intercooler I had handled this by adding a bunch of custom event attributes, but that always felt a bit hacky and wasn't general enough to handle custom events triggered by response headers.
+In intercooler, I had handled this by adding a bunch of custom event attributes, but that always felt hacky and wasn't general enough to handle custom events triggered by response headers, etc.

-Additionally, I wanted to have a way to address some features from intercooler.js, without junking up the core of the library:
+Additionally, I wanted to have a way to address some useful features from intercooler.js, but without causing htmx to lose focus on the core request/response processing infrastructure:

 * [`ic-add-class`](http://intercoolerjs.org/attributes/ic-add-class.html) and [`ic-remove-class`](http://intercoolerjs.org/attributes/ic-remove-class.html)
 * [`ic-remove-after`](http://intercoolerjs.org/attributes/ic-remove-after.html)